LumenVox is excited to announce the release of LumenVox Version 17.0.200. In this release, we have:

 Have more questions about the LumenVox Speech Tuner?
 Contact us today!

-But as much as we might like tuning because it makes applications better, there’s also a real bottom-line value associated with it.
-In a new whitepaper on LumenVox.com we describe the ROI of Speech Tuning, showing how to calculate the return on investment (ROI) of speech tuning.
+In an updated whitepaper we describe the ROI of Speech Tuning, showing exactly how to calculate the return on investment (ROI) of speech tuning.